steve3535/gitlab-university/day-3/5-MR.md

    - Enable "Delete source branch when merge request is accepted"
    - Consider enabling "Fast-forward merge" for a cleaner Git history

+### Assignment:
+- Push the new ci file tothe repository.
+- What happens ?
+Why ?
+- Resolve the issue

 ## Step 4: Working with Feature Branches

 Let's walk through a typical workflow: